Arvada West's Chris Maunu Nominated For Second Music Educator Grammy

 “The annual Music Educator Award recognizes teachers who have made a significant and lasting contribution to the field of music education and who demonstrate a commitment to the broader cause of maintaining music education in the schools,” the Recording Academy stated.

-Watch the 62th Annual Grammy Awards on Sunday, Jan.
+Watch the 62th Annual Grammy Awards live on Sunday, Jan.
 26, on CBS4.
+Learn more about the show on CBSDenver.com.